KoKumagai/prefecture_jp/README.md

 # PrefectureJp

-A source for data about Japanese prefecture.
+A source for data about Japanese prefectures.
 Area and population are from [here](http://www.e-stat.go.jp/SG1/estat/GL08020103.do?_toGL08020103_&tclassID=000001068779&cycleCode=0&requestSender=search).

 ## Installation